uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ## Outstanding decision lists (ODL)

-{{ govukInsetText({
+{% insetText %}
-  html: "You can choose whether or not you want to receive an ODL sequence list.
+You can choose whether or not you want to receive an ODL sequence list.
 The drop-down list offers a **sort choice** of the list data.
 ODLs are available online in the applicant data section of web-link.
-You’ll find an ODL in web-link, which shows all applications awaiting a decision." | markdown
+You’ll find an ODL in web-link, which shows all applications awaiting a decision.
-}) }}
+{% endinsetText %}

 {{ appBarChart({
   headers: ["Sort choice", "Providers"],